awslabs/aws-deployment-framework/docs/user-guide.md

 ### Parameter Injection

 Parameter injection solves problems that occur with Cross Account parameter access.
-This concept allows the resolution of values directly from SSM Parameter Store within the Deployment account into Parameter files *(eg global.json, account-name.json)* and also importing of exported values from CloudFormation stacks across accounts and regions.
+This concept allows the resolution of values directly from SSM Parameter Store within the Deployment account into Parameter files *(eg global.json, account-name.json)* and also importing of output values from CloudFormation stacks across accounts and regions.

 #### Retrieving parameter values